Homelessness in Orange County has grown to crisis proportions.

 Domestic violence, family dysfunction, relationship dissolution or death of a family member

 In many cases, more than one of those factors is at play.
-The longer the homeless stay on the streets, the more likely they are to develop debilitating or disabling conditions or addictions that lead to chronic situations.
-It’s imperative that we have a system of care that can get homeless individuals housed as quickly as possible.
+The longer people experiencing homelessness stay on the streets, the more likely they are to develop debilitating or disabling conditions or addictions that lead to chronic situations.
+It’s imperative that we have a system of care that can get these individuals housed as quickly as possible.

 Thousands of Orange County residents have signed the petition since we launched in February 2018.
-We encourage you to add your name today!
+Sign our petition today!